-In addition to the response outlined above, Nev.
+&lt;sup>25 Additionally, Nev.
 Rev. Stat.
 Ann. § 217.098(1), (2) (Designation of human trafficking specialized; directory of services for victims of human trafficking; statewide plan; state of Nevada human trafficking coalition; review of plan) requires the Division of Child and Family Services to develop a statewide plan for identifying victims and coordinating services and assistance; it states,